cnrancher/os-tests/README.md

 ## Building

 ### Requirement

-> It's necessary that your operation system have been installed python succeed.
+> It's necessary that your operating system has been installed python succeed.

- Tox was used `virtualenv` to create environment, so, there was must be installed `virtualenv` for your base python environment.
+ Tox was used `virtualenv` to create the environment, so, there was must be installed `virtualenv` for your base python environment.

  ```angular2html